conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 Conduktor CLI can be easily integrated to a CI/CD pipeline.

-This example presents 2 pipelines.
+This example presents 2 pipelines:

-The first one triggers on each new PR and launches the CLI using the `--dry-run` flag, generating a report confirming that the resources can be successfully created or modified.
+- The first one triggers on each new PR and launches the CLI using the `--dry-run` flag, generating a report confirming that the resources can be successfully created or modified.

-The second one triggers on a push to the `main` branch, making the changes live.
+- The second one triggers on a push to the `main` branch, making the changes live.

 Consider the following folder structure:
 ````